hatgit/hatnotation/README.md

 ## Important

-The Hatnotation system is *not intended to be an alternative to human-readable mnemonics*, but rather a complement and simply another representation of the machine-readable code, with the benefit of a reduction in the number of characters needed to notate and backup/store the data, using common and special characters from a library of 64 total possible characters (in range of 2^6).
+The Hatnotation system is *not intended to be an alternative to human-readable mnemonics*, but rather a complement and simply another representation of the machine-readable code, with the benefit of a reduction in the number of characters needed to notate and backup/store the data, using common and special characters from a library of 64 total possible characters (in the zero-indexed range of 2^6-1).